Abuse leading referees to quit, says FAI

 FAI referees' chairman Perry said that 34 instances of abuse of match officials had been brought before the the governing body since 2019 and that suspensions ranging from one to two years had been imposed in 22 of the cases.

-High profile cases of referee abuse in Irish football in recent year included an incident in November 2018 when a referee at an amateur game in county Offaly was left with a broken jaw following an assault by a player.
+High-profile cases of referee abuse in Irish football in recent years included an incident in November 2018 when a referee at an amateur game in county Offaly was left with a broken jaw following an assault by a player.

 Referee Daniel Sweeney was attacked in a car park following a game in the Combined Counties League, a competition affiliated to the Leinster Senior League, which is one level below the League of Ireland.

-Three players were later banned from football for 40 years each as a result of the incident with four people also arrested by the Irish police.
+Three players were later banned from football for 40 years each as a result of the incident, with four people also arrested by the Irish police.

-In its submission to the parliamentary committee, GAA director general Tom Ryan says that it is aware of issues that its referees faces and is "working hard to improve things".
+In its submission to the parliamentary committee, GAA director general Tom Ryan says that it is aware of issues that its referees face and is "working hard to improve things".

 Ryan highlighted media and in particular social media criticism of referees.